Polarization images of accretion flow around supermassive black holes: imprints of toroidal field structure: Results

 \subsection{Edge-on model}

 Figures \ref{i90} illustrate the results of Model i90 with a $i=90\degree$ inclination, i.e., the disk is seen from an edge-on observer.
 Total intensity image in the left panel shows a triple-forked shape.
 Note that the image is brighter on the left side, while the ring-like part is fainter.
 This is because the optically thick disk with high electron temperature and density appears on the image near the equatorial plane, when seen from the edge-on direction.
-Further, the relativistic beaming effect due to the Keplerian rotation gives an asymmetric feature of the photon `semi-'ring, in addition to the foreground disk component.
-Similar fork-like features due to the asymetric shadow and the foreground disk can also be seen in edge-on cases in previous works (\cite{Mo14,Pu18,An20}).
+Further, the relativistic beaming effect due to the Keplerian rotation gives an asymmetric feature of the ``crescent''-shaped shadow, in addition to the foreground disk component.
+Similar fork-like features due to the asymmetric shadow and the foreground disk can also be seen in edge-on cases in previous works (\cite{Mo14,Pu18,An20}).

 The LP components in the central panel are also brighter on the left side, but fainter at the `root' of the triple-forked, which is the brightest in the total intensity image.
 The LP vectors have different orientations in the upper and lower branches of the triple-forked image, indicating an asymmetry in the Faraday rotation effects.
 The CP image in the right panel is bright tracing the fork and contains the sign reversal at around $x_{\rm image} \approx 15~{\rm \mu as}$.
 In addition, it is interesting to note another sign reversal occurring in the upper and lower portions across the line of $y_{\rm image} = 0$.
-This latter sign reversal in vertical direction reflects the fact that the direction of magnetic field is opposite above and below the equatorial plane.
+This latter sign reversal in vertical direction reflects the fact that the direction of magnetic field is opposite above and below the equatorial plane, because the magnetic field lines are frame-dragged by the rotational motion of the disk.
 Comparing LP and CP images, we also see the features due to the helical field structure, described in the previous section for the face-on model.
 In both of the above and below the equatorial plane, the bright LP flux region is vertically elongated at around $x_{\rm image} \approx 15~{\rm \mu as}$, where the signs of the CP components change.